Dragoncrash/EnvironmentTiles-Gem-only-/README.md

 Env_Tile which is the Gem itself, FlowGraphs which has relevant flowgraphs, and FlowNodes which has the C++ definitions for custom flownodes associated with the Gem.

---Copy the Env_Tile folder into <Lumberyard Root>/1.6.0.0/dev/Gems.
+--Copy the EnvironmentTileSystem folder into <Lumberyard Root>/1.7.0.0/dev/Gems.
 Next, copy the FlowGraphs folder into your project's directory.
-So if your project is named "test", the folder would be found at the location <Lumberyard>/1.6.0.0/dev/test.
+So if your project is named "test", the folder would be found at the location <Lumberyard>/1.7.0.0/dev/test.

 --Navigate into the FlowNodes folder and copy all of the C++ header and source files to
 <Lumberyard>/1.6.0.0/dev/Code/Cryengine/CryAction/FlowSystem/Nodes/ComponentEntityNodes
+NOTE: FlowGraph use should be replaced with Lua ScriptBinding [will be added in later]

 --Next, open up the Lumberyard Project Configurator, click on your project (which from now I will refer to as "test") and then click on "Enable Gems".
 The following Gems can be enabled.